Tdhtdhtdhtdhtdh: Sound Effects!

 Those don't make a sound.

-Or at the very least, it looks better, that it makes the whole thing better to add a sound.
+Or at the very least, it looks better.
+It makes the whole thing better to add a sound.

 Yeah, I don't have a problem.